boostorg/hof/doc/src/definitions.md

 Semantics
 ---------

-Some parts of the documentation provides the meaning(or equivalence) of an expression.
+Some parts of the documentation provide the meaning(or equivalence) of an expression.
 Here is a guide of those symbols:

 * `f`, `g`, `fs`, `gs`, `p` are functions
 * `x`, `y`, `xs`, `ys` are parameters to a function
 * `T` represents some type
-* `...` are parameter packs and represent varidiac parameters
+* `...` are parameter packs and represent variadic parameters

 Signatures
 ----------